Skip to main content

 If you get other medical services at the same time you get the COVID-19 vaccine, you may owe a copayment or deductible for those services.

-If you paid a fee or got a bill for a COVID-19 vaccine, check this list to see if your provider should have charged you:
+If you paid a fee or got a bill for a COVID-19 vaccine, check this list to find out if your provider should have charged you:

 • Check receipts and statements for any mistakes.